swiftbird07/IRIS-SOAR/docs/source/index.rst

-Welcome to Z-SOAR's documentation!
+Welcome to IRIS-SOAR's documentation!
 ===================================

-**Z-SOAR** is a modular SOAR implementation written in Python.
+**IRIS-SOAR** is a modular SOAR implementation written in Python.
 It is designed to be a companion to Znuny/OTRS that uses playbook automation and is able to load integrations to other services.

 Check out the :doc:`usage` section for information on how to setup and use the project.